tapscodes/PictureLab/README.md

 - **for (int row = 5; row <= 11; row++)**
 - **for (int col = 3; col <= 18; col++)**
 - This loop will execute 112 times.
-### Activity 9
-1. How can edge detection be coded differently but give you the same result
--
 ## Exercises
 ### Acitivty 3
 - 1: Complete (removed after completion)